vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

   WipeOnStartup = true
 ```

-:::warning This will wipe the database on startup, so use with caution.

-Once the database has been wiped, data-node will reconstruct the database tables and will allow you to repopulate the data from the network chain, however this can take a long time depending on the size of the chain.
+### Embedded Postgres

+:::warning
+This is not recommended for use in production, but you can use it to test or learn about the system.
 :::

-##### Embedded Postgres

-If you do not have access to. or do not want to use a Postgresql database server, or a Postgres Docker container, it is possible to run a data node with an embedded version of Postgres.
+If you do not have access to, or do not want to use a PostgreSQL database server, or a Postgres Docker container, it is possible to run a data node with an embedded version of Postgres.
 You can enable this by setting the flag:

 ```toml
 [SQLStore]